Noy0908/demo_mesh_vendor_model/README.md

    * Configure publish/subscribe addresses to establish communication between the devices
 3. Press Button 1 on one of the devices to send a "Hello World" message using Vendor_Set message (acknowledged)
 4. Press Button 2 on one of the devices to send a "Hello World" message using Vendor_Set_Unack message (unacknowledged)
-5. Press Button 3 on one of the devices to send a Vendor_Get request message
+5. Press Button 3 on one of the devices to send a Vendor_Get request message (no parameters, full response)
+6. Press Button 4 on one of the devices to send a Vendor_Get request message with the optional `length` parameter set to 1 (response will be truncated to 1 byte)
-6. Observe the message exchange in the console logs
+7. Observe the message exchange in the console logs

 ### Expected Output